1001-digital/erc721-extensions/README.md

 }
 ```

+> The above code does not prevent people from minting multiple tokens via a separate smart contract - it only checks against externally owned accounts (wallets with private keys).
+If you want to account for that, additionally activate the `onePerAccount` modifier on your mint function.

 ### `WithMarketOffers.sol`
 Implements a simple offer based marketplace.
 Owners of tokens can choose to sell them via the in-built market.